gardenappl/mitch/README.md

 ```

 Instead of using the `build` task (which builds every variant of the app and can take a while), consider building only one flavor: replace `build` with `assembleFdroidRelease` or `assembleItchioRelease`.

+## Why SourceHut?

+I still have doubts about the minimalist/brutalist workflows on SourceHut.
+The main reason why I chose it for Mitch was because I wanted an easy way to collect bug reports outside of Google Analytics.
+I didn't want to self-host an ACRA backend, so I set up a [mailing list](https://lists.sr.ht/~gardenapple/mitch-bug-reports) as a quick and dirty solution for gathering bug reports.
+This has the added benefit of making user consent very explicit: you must agree to send the crash report as an email attachment from your mail app.

+In practice, this does not work well, because 99% of emails that are sent by phone users are sent as HTML, which is [A Bad Thing](https://useplaintext.email/) and therefore rejected by SourceHut.
+So the mailing list is mostly empty and I only fill my personal inbox.
+Mitch tells people to use plain text if they can, but perhaps I can encourage this further by making a mailing app that does this in a nice way by default.